Sending Cv By Email What To Write

 2. Personalize Your Greeting: Avoid generic greetings like "To Whom It May Concern."
 Do your research and find the name of the hiring manager or recruiter.
 Addressing them by name shows that you've taken the time to learn about the company and the people who work there.
 If you can't find a specific name, try "Dear Hiring Team" or "Dear [Department Name] Hiring Manager."

 6. Call to Action: Clearly state what you hope the recipient will do after reading your email.
 Invite them to review your CV and consider you for an interview.
 Make it easy for them to take the next step.
-For example, "I have attached my CV for your review and welcome the opportunity to discuss my qualifications further in an interview.
+As an example, "I have attached my CV for your review and welcome the opportunity to discuss my qualifications further in an interview.
 Please feel free to contact me at your convenience."

 9. Proofread Carefully: Before sending, carefully proofread your email for any typos or grammatical errors.
 A polished email demonstrates attention to detail and professionalism.
 Ask a friend or colleague to review your email as well to catch any mistakes you may have missed.